 In some cases our members have contributed their thoughts and experiences for the benefit of other sufferers.
 We feel this sort of information is extremely useful as only a sufferer of BEB can explain what is is like to live with BEB – please note that it is not intended or implied to be a substitute for professional medical advice. and again we stress that it is unverified and unendorsed.

 Eye Gel Update

 A member has notified us that a prescription filled in June 2018 for Genteal Gel which used to be available for the subsidized price of $6.40 now costs $10.74.
 It now attracts a Brand Premium of $4.34 as does the Genteal Eye Drops.
-We are unable to say at this time if a generic substitute is available.
+A generic substitute is available.